AliElDerawi/MotionButtonAnimator/README.md

 - **Modern UI**: Uses a single-activity architecture with multiple fragments.
 - **Download Manager**: Uses a download manager to download from a URL.
 - **Dependency Injection**: Koin (v4) used for better modularity and testability.
+- **Reactive UI**: Uses DataBindingAdapter and Observable for a reactive user experience.

 ## See It in Action